axambo/beacon/README.md

 Related publications
 ----

-* Weisling, A., Xambó, A. (2018). []“Beacon: Exploring Physicality in Digital Performance”](http://annaxambo.me/pub/Weisling_Xambo_2018_Physicality_in_digital_performance.pdf).
+* Weisling, A., Xambó, A. (2018). [“Beacon: Exploring Physicality in Digital Performance”](http://annaxambo.me/pub/Weisling_Xambo_2018_Physicality_in_digital_performance.pdf).
 In Proceedings of the Twelfth International Conference on Tangible, Embedded, and Embodied Interaction (TEI ’18).
 Stockholm, Sweden. pp. 586–591.

 Sound credit list
 ----